mrdexign/use-respo/README.md

 ## onDown & onUp callbacks

-call your custom function if the device breakpoint , breaks
+Call your custom function if the device breakpoint breaks

 ```js
 <Laptop